 In the United States, this investment opportunity is regulated by Rule 506(c) of the Regulation D, which permits “broad solicitation and general advertising” but limits the opportunity to accredited investors only (net worth over $1 million or income exceeding $200,000, see the detailed definition).
 Non-US investors may qualify under Regulation S. The minimum investment is $50,000.
 See our Investment Summary for detailed information and request the Private Placement Memorandum for the description of the terms and risks.

-If TransparentBusiness reaches Salesforce’s valuation, your investment would increase in value by 90,000%
+If TransparentBusiness reaches Salesforce’s valuation, your investment would increase in value over 120,000%

 A huge return is a distinct possibility, given the unique combination of all factors required for a mega-success in a tech business: